uvaai/ml1/40 week4/40 AlphaGo/content.md

-The argument here is that if we can solve many of these complex problems in a general way, i.e. using the same algorithms and representations for all of them, at some point the program will be indistinguishable from, or even better than, human intelligence.
-It probably will not function in the same way a human intelligence does, but if it is equally capable of solving problems within the real world, then it must also possess some form of intelligence.
+The argument here is that if we can solve many of these complex problems in a general way, i.e. using the same algorithms and representations for all of them, then at some point the program will be indistinguishable from, or even better than, human intelligence.
+The result probably will not function in the same way a human intelligence does, but if it is equally capable of solving problems within the real world, then it must also possess some form of intelligence.

 ## AI and games